tinaxgao/openai/README.md

 #### Function
 Send Blotty a prompt as a task or question, and discover its response.

-> For examples of what you can ask it,
-> > see OpenAI's documentation on [prompt design] (https://beta.openai.com/docs/guides/completion/prompt-design).
+> For examples of what you can ask it, see OpenAI's documentation on [prompt design](https://beta.openai.com/docs/guides/completion/prompt-design).